lee2sman/archiving-artist-spaces/devlog.md

 ### 2022-04-20

-In the end of February I suffered a serious concussion and was unable to work for a month and a half.
+In the end of February I suffered a serious concussion and am going through rehab.

 I wasn't able to do much of anything on the project, but I did gather some related zines and talk to a few folks involved in archival work.